purpledeepak/EchoDoc/README.md

 ## Project Inspiration:

 1. **Personal Experience**: Many individuals forget their medical records which are often needed urgently.
-In today's rapidly digitalizing world, tools like MedTalk AI are essential to digitize and generate e-reports seamlessly.
+In today's rapidly digitalizing world, tools like Echo Doc are essential to digitize and generate e-reports seamlessly.

-2. **Illegible Doctor's Writing**: MedTalk AI addresses the challenges of deciphering doctors' handwriting by providing clear and accurate documentation.
+2. **Illegible Doctor's Writing**: Echo Doc addresses the challenges of deciphering doctors' handwriting by providing clear and accurate documentation.

 3. **Assisting Small Clinics**: Streamlines the diagnosis process for patients, particularly beneficial for small clinics.

-MedTalk AI aims to revolutionize medical documentation and improve accessibility to healthcare information for both hospital staff and patients.
+Echo Doc aims to revolutionize medical documentation and improve accessibility to healthcare information for both hospital staff and patients.